openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

 ```

-Use of dynamic ops over `set_dimension_size` op has various benefits:
+Use of dynamic ops over `set_dimension_size` op has a couple of benefits:

 * Greatly simplifies the lowering from higher level frameworks to StableHLO as
   they don't need to compute upper bounds of dynamic dimensions.
 * Makes lowerings to StableHLO hardware agnostic as they don't depend on if the
   hardware requires unbounded or bounded programs.
-* Reduces the potential confusion in making use of `set_dimension_size` as the
-  users are generally not familiar with this op and also the semantics are not
-  intuitive.

 Benefit of the `set_dimension_size` op: